aws-ia/ecs-blueprints/terraform/fargate-examples/queue-processing/README.md

 ```bash
 aws s3 cp . s3://ecsdemo-queue-proc-source-xx-xxx-xxx-xx/ecsproc --recursive
 ```
-* Check the SQS queue for the notificatiosn from the S3 bucket file upload, check CloudWatch Container Insights to see the task count increase from the Lambda run_task invocation, and check destination S3 bucket for resizes images.
+* Check the SQS queue for the notifications from the S3 bucket file upload, check CloudWatch Container Insights to see the task count increase from the Lambda run_task invocation, and check destination S3 bucket for resizes images.

 ## Blueprint Architecture